nodejs/package-maintenance/docs/governance.md

 The aim of this document is to provide thoughts and recommendations to project maintainers for ways they can organize, document, and ultimately establish a Governance model that can be applied to their own project's needs.

 ## Vision
 It is always helpful to include a section that clearly states the solution space / objectives of the project.
-This helps introduce the overarching vision of the project and help contextualize all further decision making.  (technical or otherwise).
+This helps introduce the overarching vision of the project and help contextualize all further decision making (technical or otherwise).
 Articulating the "why" of the project helps ensure maintainers and contributors alike are aligned on the direction of the project as so is a good candidate to put first.

 ## Team Organization